 Think of one primary action you want a visitor to take when they land on your website.
 Should they shop your products, book a call, start a free trial, or something else?
 Decide which one resonates with your business goals the most and make that your central call to action.

-But hey, don’t get us wrong, having more than one call to action is totally ok.
-In fact, if we’re talking about your homepage, you’re definitely going to have more than one CTA.
+But hey, don’t get us wrong, having more than one call to action is ok.
+If we’re talking about your homepage, you’re going to have more than one CTA.

 The thing to make sure though is to organize them well, so that your website has a natural and intuitive flow.